A Perturbation-Based Kernel Approximation Framework

 Alternatively, the kernel $K$ may admit a block-diagonal structure.
 As demonstrated in~\cite{si2017memory}, this may happen for some kernel functions when the data consist of several clusters.
-In this case, the MEKA algorithm~\cite{si2017memory} essentially performs a Nystr{\"o}m approximation on each cluster of data.
+In this case, the MEKA algorithm~\cite{si2017memory} essentially performs a Nystr{\"o}m approximation on each cluster of the data.
 Each such approximation corresponds to a block on the diagonal of the kernel matrix, and the resulting approximation is block-diagonal.

-A related approach to the MEKA algorithm for improving the Nystr{\"o}m approximation~\eqref{eqn:nys_k_app} is the ensemble Nystr{\"o}m method~\cite{kumar2009ensemble}.
+An approach related to the MEKA algorithm for improving the Nystr{\"o}m approximation~\eqref{eqn:nys_k_app} is the ensemble Nystr{\"o}m method~\cite{kumar2009ensemble}.
 The idea behind this method is to perform $q$ independent Nystr{\"o}m kernel approximations on random subsets of the data, and then average them.
 Formally, given $q$ independent Nystr{\"o}m approximations $\{ \widetilde{K}_i \}_{i=1}^q$, the ensemble Nystr{\"o}m approximation is given by

 for some weights $\{\mu_i\}_{i=1}^q$.
 It is suggested in~\cite{kumar2009ensemble} to use $\mu_i = \frac{1}{q}$ for $1 \leq i \leq q$.
 Better error bounds for this method compared to the classical Nystr{\"o}m method are proven in~\cite{kumar2009ensemble}.